PAYONE-GmbH/PCP-client-javascript-SDK/CONTRIBUTING.md

 If you encounter any bugs, please report them using one of the following methods:

 1. **Issue Tracker**: Submit an issue through our [issues tracker](https://github.com/PAYONE-GmbH/PCP-client-javascript-SDK/issues/new).
 2. **Security Issues**: For security-related issues, please contact our IT support via email at tech.support@payone.com with a clear subject line indicating that it is a security issue.
-This ensures that the issue will be visible to and handled by the Payone tech support team.
+This ensures that the issue will be visible to and handled by the PAYONE tech support team.

 ## Style Guides